elsassph/haxe-modular/readme.md

 Q: Can I extract a library/package from my code?

-- **No**.
-For technical reasons, extracting a library (e.g. many classes used across the application) isn't possible yet - it wouldn't work with OpenFl for instance.
+- **Yes**: [you can split libraries](doc/libraries.md), but for technical reasons, extracting a library (e.g. many classes used across the application) has some limitations.
-- You normally shouldn't need that!
-Modular is "usage" based and can slice the biggest libraries to keep only what you really use, where you really use it.

 Q: Can I still use the `includeFile` macro to inject JS code in the output?